gofirst2220/AwesomeBot/README.md

 {
     name: "name of extension",
     type: "keyword or command",
-    key: "string to match or one-word command",
+    key: "array of keywords or one-word command",
     case: "boolean for case sensitivity for a keyword",
     usage: "(optional) parameters for a command, preceded and separated by spaces",
     channels: "(optional) array of applicable channel names",